Neuroling/SPINCO_SINEEG/ScienceCloud.md

 ## 3. Install Mate-minimal
 - `sudo apt install tasksel`
-- `tasksel` and select Mate-minimal
+- `sudo tasksel` and select Mate-minimal (use arrow keys and spacebar to select, press tab to go to the OK button)

 ## 4. Create user
  **Important safety note ! ** install `sudo apt install fail2ban` to block it when someone puts the password wrong 3 times.